 There are a few aggravating factors that make you more susceptible to emotional eating.

 Highly stressed and over worked individuals also experience a compromised decision making state.
-Making decisions at work all day leave very little decision making power for food choices.This always results in us grabbing the first thing in sight after a long day at work.
+Making decisions at work all day leave very little decision making power for making the correct food choices.This always results in us grabbing the first thing in sight after a long day at work.